What is a Marketing Funnel?

 Once someone is aware of you, the next step is earning their interest.
 This is where you go deeper: help them understand what you do, why you matter, and how you might fit into their world.

-Example: ConvertKit offers a free email list-building course for creators.
+Example: ConvertKit (Now Kit) offers a free email list-building course for creators.
 It’s packed with value, delivered over email, and builds goodwill before pitching anything.
 By the time someone finishes the course, they’re already primed to consider the product.

 Your goal: Capture attention and build trust.